Packers' David Bakhtiari: Will play Sunday

-Bakhtiari (knee) will play Sunday against the Buccaneers.
-Mike Spofford of the Packers' official site reports.
+Bakhtiari (knee) will play Sunday against the Patriots, Tom Silverstein of the Milwaukee Journal Sentinel reports.

-Bakhtiari will make his 2022 debut after a long recovery from his ACL tear in late 2020.
-The veteran left tackle should start, although whether he may be on a snap count of any kind is still unknown.
+Bakhtiari was a limited participant in practice Friday after being a DNP on Thursday, but he's been cleared of his injury designation and is ready to go for Sunday.
+Easing the veteran tackle back into things makes sense when considering all the bumps in his road to recovery from an ACL tear in late 2020.
+Bakhtiari played 56 percent of the Packers' offensive snaps in their Week 3 victory over the Buccaneers, and the team will likely continue to keep the 31-year-old on a snap count Sunday.

 More News